-First Offense: The student may be assigned to in-school suspension and require a parent conference.
+- The student may be assigned to in-school suspension and require a parent conference.
 The student may be referred to attend a smoking/ tobacco health awareness seminar at a later date (if available) or other consequences may be applied.
-Failure to attend the seminar, if offered, may result in further consequences.

-Repeated Offense: The student may be suspended from school and a parent conference will be held.

-Smoking/tobacco products/devices will be confiscated by administration at which time a student's parent/guardian will be contacted to discuss returning the confiscated property to the parent/guardian.
-Administration will not return smoking/tobacco products/devices to any student, regardless of age.
+Failure to attend the seminar, if offered, may result in further consequences. - The student may be suspended from school and a parent conference will be held. - Smoking/tobacco products/devices will be confiscated by administration at which time a student's parent/guardian will be contacted to discuss returning the confiscated property to the parent/guardian.
+Administration will not return smoking/ tobacco products/devices to any student, regardless of age. - The student may be subject to referral to police where local ordinance or state law prohibits possession and/or use of tobacco or vaping products by unauthorized individuals.